RPGReki/reki.wtf/site/privacy.md

 <!-- markdownlint-disable MD025 -->
 # Cookie & Privacy Statement

 Here we go.
-It's not text in legal English, but in my humble opinion a good cookie and privacy statement should readable by non-lawyers, anyway.
+It's not text in legal English, but in my opinion a good cookie and privacy statement should readable by non-lawyers, anyway.

 ## Cookies